asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/troubleshooting.md

 **Trouble Area: API request hangs or fails**

 - Reason: The search may exceed 10,000 results
 - Remedy: Narrow your search by using more keywords, or use keyword “maxResults”.
+You can preview the number of results by using "output=count".

 **Trouble Area: API request returns process ID (PID) numbers but does not return query results**

 - Reason: URLs at the command line may require the “&” to be escaped
-- Remedy: Replace ampersand “&” with backslash ampersand “\&” in the URL.
-OR use double quotes ” ” around the URL; URLs submitted via the browser use ampersand “&” without the backslash.
+- Remedy: Replace “&” with “\&” in the URL.
+Or use double quotes ” ” around the URL; URLs submitted via the browser use ampersand “&” without the backslash.

 **Trouble Area: Keyword not respected**